 Dr. Michael H. Brisman, Long Island Neurosurgeon

-Associated with Neurological Surgery P.C. since 1998, Dr. Brisman is proficient in adult neurological surgery and specializes in the treatment of facial pain, trigeminal neuralgia, hemifacial spasm HFS, and brain tumors including pituitary tumors, acoustic neuromas and meningiomas.
+Michael H. Brisman, M.D., F.A.C.S., is a neurosurgeon specializing in the treatment of facial pain, trigeminal neuralgia, hemifacial spasm HFS and brain tumors, including pituitary tumors, acoustic neuromas, and meningiomas.

 Dr. Brisman’s Neurosurgery Education and Experience

 Upon receiving his undergraduate degree with high honors in Biology from Harvard University, Dr. Brisman obtained his medical degree from Columbia College of Physicians and Surgeons.
 He then completed a General Surgery internship and Neurological Surgery Residency at The Mount Sinai Medical Center in New York City where he was appointed Chief Resident in his final year of residency.

 Following his training, Dr. Brisman joined Neurological Surgery P.C.
 In 2002, he was appointed co-medical director of the Long Island Gamma Knife and chief of Surgical Neuro-oncology at South Nassau Communities Hospital in Oceanside.
 Since then, Dr. Brisman has performed more than 600 Gamma Knife radiosurgeries on patients with brain tumors, trigeminal neuralgia and arteriovenous malformations (AVMs).

 In 2005, Dr. Brisman was appointed chief of the Division of Neurosurgery and co-director of the Neuroscience Institute at Winthrop-University Hospital in Mineola, Long Island.
 With the arrival of New York’s first CyberKnife® Robotic Radiosurgery System at Winthrop-University Hospital, Dr. Brisman now offers radiosurgery treatments for tumors of the spine and spinal cord.